jvbriones/jvbriones.github.io/docs/dev/macOS/initial_setup.md

 - dock → autohide, pinned apps, windows in icons, no recent apps, etc.
 - Set Mission control in the bottom right corner to show all open apps
 - No Siri
 - Increase keyboard keys delay (1 point).
-Ddisable automatic spelling corrections and Capitalize in "Text".
+Disable automatic spelling corrections and Capitalize in "Text".
 Mouse scroll direction natural
 - Extensions: (enable OneDrive?).
 In Share Menu, disable Notes and Add to Photos
 - Display, turn on Night Shift color
 - Widget sidebar with calendar and weather